karafka/karafka/README.md

 For more details about responders, please go to the [using responders](#using-responders) section.

-##### Inline flag
+##### Inline mode flag

-Inline flag allows you to disable Sidekiq usage by performing your #perform method business logic in the main Karafka server process.
+Inline mode flag allows you to disable Sidekiq usage by performing your #perform method business logic in the main Karafka server process.

 This flag be useful when you want to: